Rectal Cancer Or Piles? My Experience

 Because of the diagnosis I am in a better place than ever.
 I love and believe in myself.
 I have found the courage to trust in myself and to do the things in life I want to do, that I love to do.

 I feel positive about myself and my future goals and I am grateful for the opportunity to be able to share my story.
-My message to anyone that reads this is please love yourself enough to take care of yourself.

 More Hubs By Me

 - Ghost Demons and Spirits In My Home

 I have being seeing ghosts all my life.
 Believe or do not believe but these are some of my experiences with ghosts and demons.

 - Feral Cats Of Playa Blanca, Lanzarote